 The phonebook is used for speed dial operations, CLI (Calling Line Identity) feature setup and button configuration.
-It is highly recommended to use the USB programming method as it is much simpler to use.
+It is recommended that USB programming method as it easiest of the available methods.

-Each entry has an ID that relates to buttons and is used for speed dial.
+Each phonebook entry has an ID that relates to buttons and is used for speed dial.
 An ID can be up to 6 digits (see OPTION 5 for more information on setting the speed dial length).
 Entry ID is also mapped to a physical button.
 Button 1 is ID 1, button 2 is ID 2 and so on.

 The phonebook grows in size as entries are added.
-The hardware on the 4GS has enough storage space to support tens of thousands of entries, much like a smart phone.
+The hardware on the 4GS has enough storage space for a large number of entries.